 Penalty: $2 000.

 [131-134.
-Repealed in Gazette 3 May 2002 p.2294.]
+Deleted in Gazette 3 May 2002 p.2294.]

 135. Damage to other forest produce to be minimized

 The holder of a forest produce licence, permit or contract to harvest and deliver shall ensure that where any forest produce is taken or removed from a State forest or timber reserve under the licence, permit or contract, damage to, and destruction of, other forest produce in the State forest or timber reserve is minimized.